RawLabs/ShadowDLBot/bots/transkrypt/README.md

    - `/start` shows basic instructions.
    - `/skrypt <link>` runs directly in any chat.
    - Reply to a message (or forwarded post) that has a video link with `/skrypt`.
-   - Send/forward a link to the bot in a private chat without any command; it will pick it up automatically.

 All finished transcripts will be saved as `output/<video-id>-<sanitized-title>.pdf` and sent back to the chat.